 Other names: Wilfred Harry

-Story: Wilfred Harry Merefield was born in 1882 in the registration district of Shaftesbury.
-He was the son of James and Amelia Merefield.
-In 1904 he married Louisa Gertrude Woodrow.
+Story: Wilfred Harry Merefield was born in Compton Abbas, Dorset, in 1882.
+He was the son of James Merefield and Amelia Merefield (nee Merefield).
+(NB Confirmed on marriage certificate.)
+Though by 1901 he was living in Bridgend, Glamorgan, working as a coal miner, he returned to Semley and married Louisa Gertrude Woodrow on 18th January, 1904 at St. James's Church, Shaftesbury.
+They had three children - two boys and one girl.
 At the time of the 1911 Census, he was working as a Cowman on a Farm and they were living at Compton Abbas, Dorset.
-By the time of his enlistment they were living in Semley.
-He joined the Royal Field Artillery as a Gunner (Service No. 57938).
+By the time of his enlistment they were living at 229 Gutch Common, Semley, Wiltshire.
+His father had died in 1909 and his mother in 1913.
+He enlisted in Devizes, Wiltshire, and joined 'C' Battery, 82nd Brigade, of the Royal Field Artillery as a Gunner (Service No. 57938).
 He served in France & Flanders and he was awarded the Victory and British War medals.
-He died on 1st August 1917 and was buried at Dickebusch New Military Cemetery Extension, Belgium (grave id.
+He died on 1st August 1917 and was buried at Dickebusch New Military Cemetery Extension, West Flanders, Belgium (grave id.
 II.F.14).
 He is remembered on the Semley War Memorial in St. Leonard's churchyard, and on the Roll of Honour inside the church.
 His name was included on the Baptist Chapel plaque, now also in the church.